Timimi, Sami. Insane Medicine. Independent publication 2021. NF; 9/21.

 … the completed physical explanation of a pianist and the operation of his instrument is not the tears we cry, much less the feeling of what happens, when we hear the music.

 Dr. Timimi is political and can’t resist diatribes on what he calls neoliberalism, which he says is “… undoubtedly … the dominant global economic and political creed”.
 This understandable but to me unnecessary strong sentiment wouldn’t be taking into account left-wing absurdities like prohibition of “cultural approbation” and the presumption of sexual-impropriety guilt even after legal and logical proof of innocence.
-But this is just my quibble, far outweighed by his strong critical arguments about current practice of psychiatry.
+But this is just my quibble, far outweighed I would say by his strong critical arguments about current practice of psychiatry.

 We are helped by simple metaphors like “McDonaldization” and a Hollywood picture of psychopathology and its treatment.
 Our culture is portrayed as interpreting difficult human experience and emotions as resulting from bad brain chemistry that can be made good: “…there is money to be made in the infantile fantasy that we can live our lives without suffering” he says.
 “The problem becomes the problem” when diagnoses like Attention Deficit Hyperactivity Disorder and Autism Spectrum freeze a child’s and her parents’ understanding of irritability and family conflict as a disease to be cured.
 He says that he often feels that when his practice focuses in that way it is fraudulent, and he says all psychiatrists ought to be feeling that way at least some of the time.